Koszul pairs and applications: Almost-Koszul pairs associated to twisted tensor products

-Our goal is to construct a pre-Koszul pair $(A\otimes _{\sigma }B,T(A)\otimes _{\hat{\tau}}T(B))$, where $\hat{\tau}$ and $\tau$ are equal up to a sign (see Remark \ref{re:teuh} for the definition of $\hat{\tau}$).
-Then we shall prove that this pair is Koszul, provided that the algebras $A$ and $B$ are Koszul algebras.
-In fact we shall do that in a more general setting, that we are now going to introduce.

 \begin{fact}[Notation and assumptions.]
-From now on, $(A,C)$ and $(B,D)$ are two pre-Koszul pairs that are equipped with the following extra data:
+Our goal is to show that the pair $(A\otimes _{\sigma}B,T(A) \otimes _{{\tau} }T(B))$ is almost-Koszul, see Remark \ref{re:teuh} for the definition of ${\tau}$.
+Then we shall show that this pair is Koszul, provided that $A$ and $B$ are Koszul $R$-rings.
+In fact we are able to prove these results for any almost-Koszul pairs $(A,C)$ and $(B,D)$ which are equipped with the following extra data: \begin{enumerate} \item An invertible graded twisting map $\sigma :B\otimes A \rightarrow A\otimes B$.